PHP DIY – How to Add Caching to ANY website!

 In my recent ventures, I have resorted to finding great PHP code to cache my website.

-Even if you are not using Wordpress, you can still make a simple PHP caching mechanism without the use of Wordpress Super Cache.
-(Well, all Wordpress Super Cache is a PHP cache with user-friendly menus.)
+Even if you are not using WordPress, you can still make a simple PHP caching mechanism without the use of WordPress Super Cache.
+(Well, all WordPress Super Cache is a PHP cache with user-friendly menus.)

 Here’s how to add caching to your website: